 Rather than going in unprepared, if you have consulted a lawyer as a priority, you’ll be given the guidance you need to steer clear of the pitfalls that plenty of suspects fall into in this situation.

-You should look for a respected attorney in your local area, because they will know state laws inside out, and also have a relationship with the authorities.
+You should look for a respected criminal lawyer in Raleigh or your local area, because they will know state laws inside out, and also have a relationship with the authorities.
 So finding lawyers in Middlesex County NJ, for example, is better than choosing an expert from further afield.

 Talking you through your options

 Working with a lawyer prior to an arrest being made will let you plot out the potential scenarios you might face, based on the information you provide about the circumstances you find yourself in.

 This can be informative, reassuring and also give you the means to prepare for what might come in the event that you are charged with a crime further down the line.
 Being able to account for this sooner rather than later is handy if you need to make other arrangements for if the worst happens.

 Another way that a lawyer can get you ahead of the game when a criminal investigation is being carried out by the police, but you’ve not yet been arrested formally, is by conducting their own research and procuring pieces of evidence that they deem important as a means of building a defense.